finance calculator

 Deep dive

 Debt-to-income ratios drive mortgage approvals.
-This tool shows front-end DTI (housing only) and back-end DTI (housing plus all debts) so you can see where you stand against common lending thresholds.
+This calculator shows front-end DTI (housing only) and back-end DTI (housing plus all recurring debts) so you can see where you stand against common lending thresholds before you ever talk with a loan officer.

 Enter your income, PITI or rent, and all monthly debts to learn how much room you have or how much debt to pay down before applying.
-Use it to plan refis, HELOCs, or home purchases with clearer expectations.
+Use it to plan refis, HELOCs, or home purchases with clearer expectations and fewer last-minute surprises in underwriting.

 FAQs